 Starting in November 2023, the final requirements of the Drug Supply Chain Security Act (DSCSA) go into effect.
 The law, passed in 2013, aims to prevent illegitimate products, including counterfeit or stolen drugs, from entering the pharmaceutical supply chain.

-The final step focuses on electronically tracking and tracing all pharmaceutical products at the individual package level through the system as they change hands — from the manufacturer to dispensers.
+The final step focuses on electronically tracking and tracing all pharmaceutical products at the package level through the system as they change hands — from the manufacturer to dispensers.

 According to the Food and Drug Administration (FDA), the law defines dispensers as pharmacies and any other persons/entities authorized by law to dispense or administer prescription drugs.1 Although primarily focused on pharmacies, this definition does include physician offices that administer prescription drugs to patients.